 Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 2.1 Landlords must make it easy for residents to complain by providing different channels through which residents can make a complaint such as in person, over the telephone, in writing, by email and digitally.
 While the Ombudsman recognises that it may not be feasible for a landlord to use all of the potential channels, there must be more than one route of access into the complaints system.
 Yes Complaints are excepted through all channels 2.3 Landlords must make their complaint policy available in a clear and accessible format for all residents.
 This will detail the number of stages involved, what will happen at each stage and the timeframes for responding.
-Yes Our Customer Feedback Policy and Service Standard are available online 2.4 Landlord websites, if they exist, must include information on how to raise a complaint.
+Yes Our Customer Feedback Policy and Service Standard will be made available on line.
+2.4 Landlord websites, if they exist, must include information on how to raise a complaint.
 The complaints policy and process must be easy to find on the website.
-Yes All details on how to raise a complaint are on our website.
+Yes All details on how to raise a complaint will be added on line.
 2.5 Landlords must comply with the Equality Act 2010 and may need to adapt normal policies, procedures, or processes to accommodate an individual's needs.
 Landlords must satisfy themselves that their policy sets out how they will respond to reasonable adjustments requests in line with the Equality Act and that complaints handlers have had appropriate training to deal with such requests.
 Yes All policies are impact assessed to ensure compliance and complaint handlers are provided training on how they comply with any request.

 2.6 Landlords must publicise the complaints policy and process, the Complaint Handling Code and the Housing Ombudsman Scheme in leaflets, posters, newsletters, online and as part of regular correspondence with residents.
-Yes The complaint handling policy is online, however currently there are no links to the Complaint Handling Code or Housing Ombudsman Scheme leaflets, posters or newsletters are not currently being provided to residents.
+Yes The complaint policy is to be added online, we will look to include appropriate links to the Housing Ombudsmen.

-Our corporate website if being upgraded and overhauled and will be operational from 1 st April and will include the code, posters, leaflets and newsletters.
 2.7 Landlords must provide residents with contact information for the Ombudsman as part of its regular correspondence with residents.
-Yes All complaint communications include reference of the Housing Ombudsman and provides their contact details.
+Yes All complaint communications will include reference of the Housing Ombudsman and provides their contact details.
 2.8 Landlords must provide early advice to residents regarding their right to access the Housing Ombudsman Service throughout their complaint, not only when the landlord's complaints process is exhausted.
 Yes As per above